 \subsection{Multi-frame-based Projection Denoising}

-We observe that modern scanners with multi-slice detector geometry provide inter-view (\emph{i.e.,} detector array) and intra-view (\emph{i.e.,} neighboring views) redundancy that are both beneficial for denoising.
-As can be seen from the example in Fig. \ref{fig-redundancy}, the inter-view similarity provides the projected structural details of the objects, while the intra-view similarity presents the relative motion between objects.
+We observe that modern scanners with multi-slice detectors provide intra-view (i.e., detector array) and inter-view (i.e., neighboring views) redundancy that are both beneficial for denoising.
+As can be seen from the example in Fig. \ref{fig-redundancy}, the intra-view similarity provides the projected structural details of the objects, and the inter-view similarity presents the relative motion between objects.
 As discussed in Section \ref{sec:revisit}, the dominant source of noise is the photon noise that follows a Poisson distribution, which can be alleviated by averaging over multiple independent measurements.
-We thus consider reformulating the task as a burst imaging problem and propose MPD-Net to capture both the inter-view and intra-view features.
-It features two significant merits: On the one hand, noise reduction based on the statistics of burst imaging can be realized via implicit alignment and fusion along views; on the other hand, it also considers inter-view similarities so that structures within a view can be well preserved.
+We thus consider reformulating the task as a burst imaging problem and propose MPD-Net to capture both the intra-view and inter-view features.
+It features two significant merits: On the one hand, noise reduction based on the statistics of burst imaging can be realized via implicit alignment and fusion along views; on the other hand, it also considers intra-view similarities so that structures within a view can be well preserved.